Cornell-MAE-UG/fa25-portfolio-ejm349-svg/_projects/2025_heat_exchanger_analysis.md

 #### Quantitative Analysis
-With an understanding of how the heat exchanger operates, a computational analysis can be performed to better understand the first operation of the exchanger.
+With an understanding of how the heat exchanger operates, a computational analysis can be performed to better understand the operation of the exchanger.
 First, a mass balance equation will be derived due to the steady state assumption:

 $$
 \sum \dot{m}_{\text{in}} = \sum \dot{m}_{\text{out}}